 If you’re familiar with John Sarno’s approach to chronic pain and other problems, I sometimes use that too, as long as the medical angle has been covered.
 Here’s a link to more information about this approach: mindbodymedicine.com

-My experience: 15 years in Kaiser Permanente’s Chronic Pain program.
+My experience includes 15 years in Kaiser Permanente’s Chronic Pain program.
 Before that, I did many years of private practice working with the disorders above.

-Check out the other links on this site — there are some interesting graphics of biofeedback in action.
+If you’re curious, check out the other links on this site, mostly about biofeedback in action.
 If you want to find a reputable biofeedback practitioner, names are available at BCIA.ORG and AAPB.ORG.